getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-#### Updating a Draft Form Attachment [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]
+#### Linking a Dataset to a Draft Form Attachment [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

+_(introduced: version 2022.3)_

-This endpoint can just update a Form Attachment's link to a Dataset.
+This endpoint can update a Form Attachment's link to a Dataset.
 You can use this to link or unlink a Dataset to a Form Attachment.
 Linking of a Dataset to the Attachment only happens if the Attachment type is `file` and there is a Dataset with the exact name of the Attachment (excluding extension `.csv`) in the Project.
 For example, if the Form definition includes an Attachment named `people.csv`, then it can be linked to a Dataset named `people`.
 Pay special attention to letter case and spaces.

 When linking a Dataset, if there is any existing file attached then it will be removed.